AnyBody/ammr/Docs/index.rst

 Model Overview
 --------------

 The Model repository consist of two parts.
-1) The Body Models which can customized and scaled to build any subject specific musculoskeletal model.
-2) A set of application examples in which the body models are a applied to specific applications.
+The *Body Models* which can customized and scaled to build any subject specific musculoskeletal model.
+And a of *Application examples* in which the body models are a applied to specific applications.

 The following provides a overview of both.